 Active Sensors: Active sensors emit their own energy, such as radar or laser beams, which bounce back to the sensor after striking a surface.
 This type of remote sensing is effective in any lighting or weather conditions, making it ideal for all-weather observations, including areas obscured by clouds or smoke.

 The versatility of remote sensing technology has led to its integration into countless fields.
-Here are some key applications:
+Here are some key applications and use cases:

-Remote sensing provides valuable data for monitoring crop health, detecting disease outbreaks, and planning irrigation.
+Remote sensing provides valuable data via satellite imagery for monitoring crop health, detecting disease outbreaks, planning irrigation, and forest fire detection.
 This allows farmers to make informed decisions, enhancing yields while supporting sustainable practices by tracking soil moisture and minimizing pesticide use.

 City planners use remote sensing data to assess land use, track urban growth, and plan infrastructure projects.
 With detailed data on building density, land cover, and surface temperatures, cities can design efficient, resilient, and sustainable environments.